doedje/jquery.soap/README.md

 Same Origin Policy
 ------------------
 You won't be able to have a page on http://www.example.com do an ajax call ($.soap is using $.ajax internally) to http://www.anotherdomain.com due to Same Origin Policy.
 To overcome this you should either install a proxy on http://www.example.com or use CORS.
+Keep in mind that it also not allowed to go from http://www.example.com to http://soap.example.com or even http://www.example.com:8080

 Dependencies
 ------------